uga-libraries/general-aip/README.md

 5. Change permission on the scripts so they are executable.

 # Workflow Details
-1. Extracts teh aip id, department, and aip title from the aip folder title.
+1. Extracts the aip id, department, and aip title from the aip folder title.

 2. Deletes temporary files from anywhere within the aip folder because they cause errors with validating bags.